THANK YOU TO EVERYONE WHO PARTICIPATED IN THE 30TH ANNUAL CAPE COD SEVENS TOURNAMENT!!

 We hope to see you again next year!

 An extra special thank you to our 2015 Sponsors, Matua ad Kajko, Weisman, & Colasanti, LLP.

 About our Tournament:

-Every year Boston Women’s Rugby hosts the largest women’s rugby sevens tournment in the country.
+Every year Boston Women’s Rugby hosts the largest women’s rugby sevens tournament in the country.
+In 2015, the tournament was opened to men’s teams for the first time in tournament history.
+(We felt bad continuing to exclude them from this fantastic event).
+Though the gender of participants may change, the spirit of Cape Cod Sevens will remain the same.
 What distinguishes the Cape Cod Sevens from most of the other summer tournaments on the east coast is the mix of fierce competition (several of the country’s top-ranked women’s teams attend every year) and chaotic fun (teams are strongly encouraged to play in costume)!

 Each year we carefully select a theme to which participating teams are “required” to conform.
 We highly encourage theme inspired creative and interesting on-field attire.
 Past themes have included “Battle of the Ages”, “Superheroes and Villains”, “Rock Bands”, and “High School Cliques”.
 Our tournament participants are as diverse as our themes.
 We have college teams, women’s club teams, teams of “retired” players who have decided to dust off their boots, and a few teams united by some pretty odd commonalities: they all play the same position; they all have the same name; they all have the same color hair.

 For those of you unfamiliar with the area, Cape Cod is a popular New England vacation spot; Eastham is located on Cape Cod about 2 hours southeast of Boston and a half hour from Provincetown (the tip of Cape Cod and the location of some excellent bars, shops and beaches).